ebenpack/personal-site/content/JavaScript/lattice-boltzmann.markdown

 There are many options for handling boundary conditions, but for the sake of brevity we will only discuss a few of the highlights.
 One of the most important distinctions with boundary conditions is between slip and no-slip conditions.
 These describe the behavior of the fluid at the interface between fluid and solid boundary.
 The slip condition represents a non-zero relative velocity between the fluid and the boundary, while no-slip represents a zero velocity at the boundary.

-In terms of implementation in a lattice Boltzmann simulation, these two boundnary conditions would look like this: in this example, before streaming, we have three distribution functions of three different nodes, all with the same velocity.
+In terms of implementation in a lattice Boltzmann simulation, these two boundary conditions would look like this: in this example, before streaming, we have three distribution functions of three different nodes, all with the same velocity.
 If boundary conditions were ignored, after streaming, each of these DFs would land within a boundary.

 <div id="bounce-start-illustration">
     <svg width="200" height="200" viewbox="0 0 1020 1020">